Alexia8/TSChallenge/README.md

 DOCUMENTATION ->
 Complete documentation has been provided in the code the help understand how the architecture works and readable code has been provided by using logic naming for classes, variables and functions.

+Please view "index.html" to see Web & Design